-"What about Rose?
-I don't know where she is, and she could be in trouble, Alice." he answered in an agonised whisper before he took her hand in his free one and dragged her outside.
+"Rose, I don't know where she is, she could be in trouble Alice." he answered in an agonised whisper before he took her hand in his free one and dragged her outside.

 "Oh Shit!"
 Alice squeaked, covering her mouth herself as she struggled to keep calm and remain quiet.
 Jasper gripped her hand tighter as they left the shed and crept along the wall.
 His eyes scoped the open area between the shed and the house as he tried to keep Alice safe, while at the same time figure out what was going on.
-When silence fell for a brief moment, they took the opportunity to tiptoe across the yard to the cottage, but before they reached the backyard, the sweetest sound reached their ears...a sound Jasper hadn't heard in such a long time.
-It was the mesmerising sound of Rose's beautiful laughter...and it was coming from the vicinity of the back porch.
+When silence fell for a brief moment, they took the opportunity to tiptoe across the yard to the cottage, but before they reached the back yard, the sweetest sound reached their ears...a sound Jasper hadn't heard in such a long time.
+It was the sweet sound of Rose's beautiful laughter...and it was coming from the back porch.

 "You're so easy to talk to.
 You don't answer back!" she giggled as a strange deep purring noise followed.
-Jasper took a step closer, craning his neck as he peeked around the corner of the house, trying to catch a glimpse of the goings-on without being caught, but all he could see was the back of his sister's head.
+Jasper took a step closer, craning his neck as he peeked around the corner of the house, trying to catch a glimpse of the goings-on without being caught.
 "And your coat is so soft, but you really do smell.
 I think you could do with a nice bubble bath."

 "And Bella has Edward.
 Now they have their own troubles and worries, what with Nessie and all..."

-Jasper and Alice stared at each other quizzically for a brief moment, both of them wondering who the hell Nessie was, but shrugged their shoulders in unison and figured...all in good time.
-There were more important issues to be dealt with in that moment.
+Jasper and Alice stared at each other quizzically, both of them wondering who the hell Nessie was, but shrugged their shoulders in unison and figured...all in good time.
+There were more important issues at hand in that moment.
 They both continued to listen as she added, "But who do I have?
 I mean I like my own company and all but if there's anything I want in life it's a family of my own.
 A husband, maybe a daughter of my own.
 We could be happy…" Rosalie trailed off, sighing longingly.
-Jasper and Alice flinched in reaction to a throaty type grunt.
+Jasper and Alice flinched in reaction to hearing a throaty type grunt.
 "I've met a man...a man that I think could be the one...a man I think I'm falling in love with!
 His name's Emmett.
 I've only just met him, but I just feel...admired when he's near me, appreciated even, like I'm a fine piece of art.
-It's not like he's trying to undress me with his eyes...it's like he wants to know me too," Rose rambled, the animal letting out a howl in response to her confessions.
+It's not like he's trying to undress me with his eyes."
+Rose rambled, the animal letting out a howl in response to her confessions.

 With Rose's declaration and the howling noise that followed, Alice couldn't handle the suspense any longer.
 She crept straight past Jasper and tiptoed around the corner, the scene in front of her causing her to gasp louder than expected.
 She stumbled over her two left feet in response, almost tripping before Jasper reached out to catch her, dropping his axe on the ground as he prevented her from doing a face plant in the grass.